WRAPUP 3-Libya rebels say they are advancing on Brega

 In Misrata, a Qatari plane made a quick stop to offload ammunition destined for rebel fighters, sources with knowledge of the flight said.
 Airport officials acknowledged a Qatari plane had landed but declined to reveal details of its contents.

-Rebels have complained of a lack of weapons and ammunition to effectively push forward to the capital.
-France as also supplied ammunition and weapons in air-drops.
+Rebels have complained about a lack of weapons and ammunition to effectively push forward to the capital.
+France has also supplied ammunition and weapons in air-drops.

 Qatar has been one of staunchest supporters of Libyans seeking to topple Muammar Gaddafi from power.